Jeff Charleston

-Early years
+Early life

 Charleston attended Central High School in Independence, Oregon.
 He lettered three years in football and basketball and was first-team all-Oregon pick at tight end and second-team all-state at linebacker.

 College career

 Charleston played for three seasons at Division II Western Oregon.
 He was a two-time All-Great Northwest Athletic Conference pick; as a sophomore, he led the team in sacks (4.5), tackles for losses (10.5) and FR (4) and ranked 3rd on team with 69 tackles.
 He then decided to transfer to Idaho State University for both athletic and academic reasons.
 He sat out the 2004 season per NCAA transfer regulations, then played one season for Idaho State.
 As a senior, he registered 12 sacks, and had 56 tackles, five passes defended, two FF and 19 tackles for losses.
 He was voted Defensive and Newcomer Player-of-the-Year in the Big Sky Conference.